-Complementing synthetic and Water Survey of Canada Gauging previously referenced: Terra Engineering Laboratories Ltd. installed a sharp crested weir as below the "Disdero Lake directed by Diversion" on Robbins Creek.
-The records provided by have been summarized for the period 18 March - 21 June 1979.
+Complementing synthetic and Water Survey of Canada Gauging previously referenced: Terra Engineering Laboratories Ltd. installed a sharp crested weir as directed by Mr. Hilary Flatt below the "Disdero Lake/ Diversion" on Robbins Creek.
+The records provided by Mr. Flatt have been summarized for the period 18 March - 21 June 1979.